Chapter 15: The Voice

 formation with the rest of his company and move closer to the protection

 of the wood line.
-Others along the entire length of A Company followed
+Others along the entire length of Company A followed

 their lead.
 Sergeant Bivens' unilateral decision to break formation and